There’s an old saying: If you’ve got your health, you’ve got everything.

 - At least one serving of berries.
 Strawberries, blueberries and blackberries are the healthiest fruits – and loaded with anti-aging, anti-cancer antioxidants.

-- Three servings a day of other fruits.
-These include oranges, apricots, bananas, grapefruit, peaches, pears, pomegranates and mangoes.
-(Greger says people who claim they don’t have time to eat healthfully have never met an apple.)
+- Three servings a day of other fruits: oranges, apricots, bananas, grapefruit, peaches, pears, pomegranates, mangoes, etc. (Greger says people who claim they don’t have time to eat healthfully have never met an apple.)

 - One tablespoon of ground flaxseed.
 You can sprinkle it on yogurt, salads, whatever.
 Flaxseed averages 100 times more lignans than any other food and may even reduce tumor-proliferation rates.

-- At least one serving of cruciferous vegetables.
-Such as broccoli, cabbage, collards, kale or Brussels sprouts.
+- At least one serving of cruciferous vegetables: broccoli, cabbage, collards, kale or Brussels sprouts.
 Greger calls this the single most important change you can make to your diet.
 Cruciferous vegetables may cut the risk of cancer progression by 50%.